amomsi/RHCA-Performance-Study-Guide/README.md

 plot '/tmp/uptime' using 1:4
 ```

-The first rhee line set the X-axis to a time value, set the time format, and set a label.
+The first three lines set the X-axis to a time value, set the time format, and set a label.
 The next line sets the Y-axis label.
 The final line generates a plot using the /tmp/uptime data.
 The X-axis will use column 1 and the Y-axis will use column 4.

 3. After making sure that gnuplot package is installed, plot the data with gnuplot: